petrugio/traveldestinations/README.md

 <details>
 <summary>Landing page</summary>
 <br>
+This page welcomes and presents to the user Travel Destination website.
 Logo is positioned top left on all pages including home page and has a link to the home page.
 On small tablets and smartphones, logo and Nav menu are stacked on top of each other.
 The menu bar features in the top right corner, this is a modern and intuitive design.